nbidler/hashing-nics-cpsc535/README.md

 | Pos.
 4    | 2 | 3 | 3 | 1 | 2 | 3 | 3 | 3 | 2 | 2 | 2 | 2 | 2 | 1 | 2 | 1 |
 | Pos.
 5    | 3 | 3 | 2 | 2 | 1 | 3 | 3 | 2 | 2 | 3 | 2 | 2 | 1 | 2 | 1 | 2 |
 | Pos.
 6    | 2 | 2 | 2 | 2 | 3 | 2 | 2 | 2 | 3 | 3 | 2 | 1 | 2 | 1 | 2 | 2 |

+As shown by the above table, position 1 and 2 have a maximum difference of 3, while 3 through 6 have a difference of 2 - as tie-breaker, the first position encountered is the one that is used for the hash table.
+In this case, the result is position 3, which matches the program's output.